tariaherbert/Wells-Fargo/README.md

    * Potentially launch this model with a small bank or credit union
 * **Adjust additional hyperparameter settings**
 * **Run a cost benefit analysis**

+## Author Contributions
+* **TH served as the primary contributor for the model card.
+* **PS served as the primary contributor for the PiML colaboratory notebook.
+* **All members contributed equally when analyzing model performance and robustness.
+* **PS & BA contributed equally when analyzing GAMI-Net.
+* **JC & LZ contributed equally when analyzing ReLU-DNN.
+* **TH & RJ contributed equally when analyzing XGB2.
+* **PS, TH, RJ, & BA contributed equally when analyzing model fairness.
+* **PS & RJ contributed when testing for bias and generating new dataset.